crescentheaded/crescentheaded/README.md

 even though i got some technical background (such as mathematical education and general interest in technology), i'd never actually been involved in it-development.

-living this life'd been pointing me toward creation of **digital products** more than toward doing anything else, so here we are.
+living this life'd been pointing me toward creation of **digital solutions** more than toward doing anything else, so here we are.

 lately I’ve been learning to **develop *software* using [swift](https://www.swift.org/about/) programming language**.